Our Services

 Helpful Resources

 Are seed oils inflammatory?
-Current evidence shows that replacing saturated fats with seed oils high in omega-6 does not promote chronic inflammation.
-In fact, these oils can lower LDL cholesterol without raising inflammatory markers like CRP, and they supply heart-healthy monounsaturated fats and vitamin E. That said, individual inflammation responses vary based on overall dietary context, cooking methods, genetic factors, and gut microbiome interactions.
+Current research shows that seed oils high in omega-6 fatty acids do not cause chronic inflammation when they replace saturated fats in the diet.
+Studies confirm these oils lower LDL cholesterol without elevating inflammatory markers like CRP, while providing heart-healthy monounsaturated fats and vitamin E. However, individual inflammatory responses can vary depending on overall diet quality, cooking methods, genetics, and gut microbiome health.

-Because symptoms like fatigue, joint pain, or digestive issues can stem from many causes beyond diet, identifying the true source matters.
-If you're experiencing unexplained symptoms you suspect may be inflammation-related, take a free, instant, online symptom check to better understand what's going on and navigate your next steps with clarity.
+Symptoms commonly blamed on inflammation—such as fatigue, joint pain, brain fog, or digestive issues—often have causes unrelated to seed oils or diet alone.
+Pinpointing the real source is essential before making major dietary changes.
+If you're experiencing unexplained symptoms you suspect may be inflammation-related, take a free, instant, online symptom check to better understand what's going on and confidently navigate your next steps.

 In recent years, "seed oils inflammation" has become a top topic among health-conscious consumers and medical professionals alike.
 Seed oils—such as soybean, sunflower, corn, and canola oil—are rich in polyunsaturated fatty acids (PUFAs), especially omega-6 fats.
 While early concerns linked high omega-6 intake to inflammation, up-to-date research offers a more nuanced perspective.